dataanalysis3/datan3_2019/README.md

 - J.B.Arnold.
 [R for Data Science: Exercise Solutions](https://jrnold.github.io/r4ds-exercise-solutions/)

 For details on how to use R Markdown see:

 - Y.Xie, J.J.Allaire, G.Grolemund.
 (2018).
 [R Markdown: The Definitive Guide](https://bookdown.org/yihui/rmarkdown/).

+The guide on using Git and Github with R Studio:

+- J.Bryant et al. [Happy Git and GitHub for the useR](https://happygitwithr.com/).

 There are many other resources that can help you with R. [DataCamp](https://www.datacamp.com/) is an online learning platform that covers most topics in this module.
 Also see a list of other resources here <https://www.tidyverse.org/learn/>.